 Any criminal charge that is even remotely sexual in nature can have an immediate impact on every facet of an alleged offender’s life.
+These sexually based offenses can have serious consequences.
 Not only are the people accused of these offenses subject to virulent prosecution that is frequently unwilling to negotiate any plea agreement, but alleged offenders suffer from the lack of support or even outright condemnation of friends, family, and co-workers.

 Worse yet, a conviction for any sex crime can haunt people for many years after any prison sentence has been served and fines have been paid.
-Perhaps no aspect is more troubling than the fact that alleged offenders are oftentimes facing criminal charges because of exaggerated or flat-out false accusations.
+Perhaps no aspect is more troubling than the fact that alleged offenders often face criminal charges because of exaggerated or flat-out false accusations.

 Fort Worth Lawyer for Sexually Based Offenses